huitseeker/dl4j-benchmark/README.md

 ### AlexNet 16x3x224x224

-The AlexNet batch 16 benchmark below was developed as a comparison to: https://github.com/jcjohnson/cnn-benchmarks.
+The AlexNet batch 16 benchmark below was developed as a comparison
+to: https://github.com/jcjohnson/cnn-benchmarks.
+Note that the linked benchmarks do not provide values for training iterations.

 DL4J summary (milliseconds):